hevnsnt/norecognition/README.md

 The fuzzer features a full-screen Terminal User Interface (TUI) for real-time analysis.
 This TUI provides live-updating panels for overall stats, epoch progress, a detailed anomaly log, and an in-terminal image preview of the most recent anomaly found.
 You'll notice the *Anomaly Preview* is a low-resolution, "pixel-art" style image.
 This is an intentional feature.
 The image is rendered inside the terminal using text characters and is resized to a small character width for performance. *Another thing to Note: In this example you can see the mutation and evolution engines working (increased anomalies) over each epoch as the fuzzer "learns" what works!* ✨COOL✨

-Each image below represents a unique adversarial pattern generated and then applied to a facial region, ready for testing against advanced recognition models.
-These are just a few of the thousands the system evaluates per epoch to find those elusive "failure patterns."

 >(Note: This sample is only a fraction of our input models and while some show analysis anomalies, it purposefully does not include any bypass techniques.
 Version v0.6 (in release candidate testing now) will standardize all testing on a fixed, diverse set of persona images, which are described in detail in [`personas.md`](./personas.md)).

 Each image below represents a unique adversarial pattern generated and then applied to a facial region, ready for testing against advanced recognition models.
 These are just a few of the thousands the system evaluates per epoch to find those elusive "failure patterns."